dinglebott/forex-RNN/README.md

 <br/>

 ## How to use a model
-Run `use_model.py`, the prediction and confidence will be printed to the terminal.\
+Run `use_model.py`, the prediction and probabilities will be printed to the terminal.\
-Remember to set the correct global variables.
-Obviously make sure you have the correct model trained for your use case first.\
+Remember to set the correct global variables.\
 <br/>

 ## Why?????